 So, fasten your seatbelts, dear reader, because we’re about to embark on a blazing adventure into the world of arson law in Texas.
 Get ready to learn, be entertained, and gain a newfound appreciation for the fire that burns within the pursuit of justice!

 What Is the Punishment for Arson in Texas?
 Unraveling the Fiery Truth!

 According to the Texas Department of Public Safety, the arson rate has increased by 23.7% with the statistics of there being 10.1 arsons for every 100,000 people.
 It can be hard to tell when a fire started as an accident or started with the intention of committing arson.
 If you witness a fire, the best thing to do is call the fire department to get immediate help in putting the fire out.
 Once a fire is started, it can spread quickly and cause not only damage but also cause people to be in danger.

 Who Prosecutes When Arson Occurs And Foul Play Is Present

-In Houston, there is the Fire Marshall Investigation Division that is responsible for investigating fires, arson and explosions in an unincorporated area in Harris County.
+In Houston, the Fire Marshall Investigation Division is responsible for investigating fires, arson and explosions in an unincorporated area in Harris County.
 They work with law enforcement to identify foul play and prosecute arsonists.